sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 Also, at least in my personal experience, the language server (zls) win not offer type information for the translated c header file.

-But boy it works and it's fast!
+But boy, it works and it's fast!

 For a more idiomatic approach, there are a few wrapper projects written in zig, like [zig-sqlite][zig-sqlite] or [zqlite.zig][zqlite.zig].